silky1708/local-style-transfer/README.md

 ## Acknowledgments

-This repository is heavily based on [CLIPstyler](https://github.com/cyclomon/CLIPstyler), [LLaVA](https://github.com/haotian-liu/LLaVA) and [Segment Anything](https://github.com/facebookresearch/segment-anything).
+This repository is built upon [CLIPstyler](https://github.com/cyclomon/CLIPstyler), [LLaVA](https://github.com/haotian-liu/LLaVA) and [Segment Anything](https://github.com/facebookresearch/segment-anything).
 We thank all the respective authors for open-sourcing their amazing work!